carpentries-incubator/hpc-intro/README.md

       when the lesson is built.
 For example, if the `snippet_name` was `login_output`, then the snippet file would be called `login_output.snip`.
    2. Code snippets are placed in subdirectories that are named according to the episode they appear in.
-For example, if the snippet is for episode 01, then it will be in a subdirectory called `01`.
+For example, if the snippet is for episode 12, then it will be in a subdirectory called `12`.
-   3. The default is the setup for the Graham Compute Canada cluster hosted at the University of Waterloo which uses the SLURM scheduler.
-Other examples can be found in the `_extras/snippets_library/` directory.
+   3. In the episodes source, snippets are included using Liquid scripting  `include` statements.
+For example, the first snippet in episode 12 is included using `{% include /snippets/12/info.snip %}`.

 Please contribute any configurations you create for your local systems back into the HPC Carpentry snippets library.